MoralisWeb3/MoralisDocumentation/moralis-dapp/users/unity-login/custom-auth-platform.md

 The function `WalletConnect_OnConnectedEventSession(WCSessionData wcSessionData)` will be hooked up in the inspector in your Wallet Connect script on the `Connected Event Session (WCSessionData)` event.

-Fucntions can be created to be hooked up to the other different Events on the Wallect Connect script.
+functions can be created to be hooked up to the other different Events on the Wallect Connect script.

 </details>
 4).
 Save and Press play